Tom Cotton is campaigning hard, just not for reelection

 But, Gray says, “he certainly would have had a real race on his hands."

 Instead, Cotton's effort is barely perfunctory.
 His campaign had about $6.5 million as of Oct.
-14. Aside from two TV spots he's run in Arkansas, the lawmaker has run ads in battleground states targeting former Vice President Joe Biden and echoing many of Trump's talking points.
+14. Aside from two TV spots he's run in Arkansas and a third his campaign said is set to begin Tuesday, the lawmaker has run ads in battleground states targeting former Vice President Joe Biden and echoing many of Trump's talking points.

 For example, an ad Cotton aired in Minnesota showed images of violence that occurred at some demonstrations over police brutality earlier this year.